Priyanshi800/Staybnb/README.md

 ## 🖱️Live Demo

 Here is the live view of this website.
-It is hosted on Render https://staybnb-81j9.onrender.com/listings
+It is hosted on Render https://staybnb-81j9.onrender.com/listings  or visit to https://staybnb-1-4l6g.onrender.com/listings

 ## ✨ Features